theopmw/recipe-box/TESTING.md

 ## User Stories

-The user stories are annotated below to describe funtionality and highlight the way in which the project fulfills the objectives set out.
+The user stories are annotated below to describe functionality and highlight the way in which the project fulfils the objectives set out.
 Relevant screenshots relating to each of the user stories below can be found in the main [README.md](https://github.com/theopmw/recipe-box) file.

 * **Access the site from mobile, tablet and desktop devices**

     - [x] Materialize CSS has been used throughout the site to ensure all pages render correctly on all devices.
-This has been tested on a wide range of devices to ensure the UX is consistent, the site is reponsive at all sizes and the application behaves as expected.
+This has been tested on a wide range of devices to ensure the UX is consistent, the site is responsive at all sizes and the application behaves as expected.

 * **Easily register to have my own profile**

-    - [x] The Register Page is clearly visible on the navigation menu, there is no user in session (on all devices).
+    - [x] The Register Page is clearly visible on the navigation menu, when there is no user in session (on all devices).

     - [x] The form will check that the username is unique and is not already registered in the DB.
 If it isn't, an error message will be displayed to the user: "Sorry, that username is already taken.
 Please try another"

     - [x] If the username is unique, the form will check if passwords match.
 If they don't, an error message will be displayed to the user: "Passwords do not match, please try again"

-    - [x] If there are no errors the user account will be set up, credentials added to the DB and the user will be redirected to their profile page and flash message will be dispayed: "Registration Successful!".
+    - [x] If there are no errors the user account will be set up, credentials added to the DB and the user will be redirected to their profile page and flash message will be displayed: "Registration Successful!".

-    - [x] If the user is alrady registered there is a link beneath the form to redirect them to the Sign In Page.
+    - [x] If the user is already registered there is a link beneath the form to redirect them to the Sign In Page.

 * **Easily log in to my profile**

-    - [x] The Sign In Page is clearly visible on the navigation menu, there is no user in session  (on all devices).
+    - [x] The Sign In Page is clearly visible on the navigation menu, when there is no user in session (on all devices).

     - [x] If the user inputs login credentials that do not match with any stored in the DB, the form will clear and a flash message will display: "Invalid username/password combination.
 Please try again.".
-        * This has been done to not give away whether the user has input partially correct credentials, to improve defensive programming and stop a user potentially forcing their way into the site with another users login credentials.
+        * This has been done to not give away whether the user has input partially correct credentials, to improve defensive programming and stop a user potentially forcing their way into the site with another user’s login credentials.

     - [x] Once logged in and a registered user is in session, they will have access to the Profile, Add Recipe, and Sign Out buttons on the navigation menu.